MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxFileSystem.md

 ## Description

-File-based data source connection class.
+Creates a data source connection to a file on the native file system.